A statement from Writing on the Wall’s Trustees

 This statement is to provide an update on the current situation affecting Writing on the Wall and to address misinformation that is being circulated publicly and online, and to thank you for your support to date.

-WoW fully respects lawful protest, legitimate trade union activity and whistleblowing protections.
-However, trustees are concerned that some of the conduct now taking place has moved far beyond those legitimate boundaries and has become intimidating, harassing and damaging to individuals, partners, venues and audiences.
+The trustees are concerned that some of the conduct now taking place has moved beyond lawful protest, legitimate activity and whistleblowing protections and has become intimidating, harassing and damaging to individuals, partners, venues and audiences.

-Trustees have been advised that repeated unwanted communications, targeted intimidation, anonymous correspondence, and behaviour intended to cause alarm or distress may amount to harassment.
+Trustees have been advised that such behaviour, causing alarm or distress, may amount to harassment.
 WoW is therefore taking advice on all appropriate steps available to protect staff, trustees, volunteers, audiences, partners, venues, artists and contributors from further intimidation or harassment.

-Despite these challenges, WoW remains focused on its mission and values.
-The WoW Festival is continuing as planned throughout May, with a full programme of events.
+Despite these challenges, WoW remains focused on its mission and values, with the Festival’s full programme of events continuing as planned throughout May.
 We are enormously grateful to the artists, contributors, venues, partners, audiences, volunteers, funders and supporters who continue to stand alongside WoW.